 After checking the normals, the next step to create FPP model is to extract shapes such as Surface, Boundaries, Master Curves and Points.
 Click on the drop-down button to define them.
 Shape extraction is incorporated with Selection tools for easy and multiple selections of faces or curves.
 Click here to know more about them in details.

 The surface is a CAD-based entity that describes the part surface on which a layup would be generated.
-Right click on Shape extractions
+Right click on Shapeextractions and click on Extractsurface to extract surfaces.

 This will create an empty surface where you can extract surface from the CAD model.
 Surfaces can be selected in two ways:

-- From entity window: Right click on the empty surface and click on the
+From entity window: Right click on the empty surface and click on the Select option.

 This can be done in 3 ways: